Summer School Services

 - A note indicating the accommodations they request for Brandeis Summer School

-Visiting students also should schedule a half-hour meeting with our office to register and initiate their accommodation letters.
-Students can utilize an electronic calendar to schedule their meetings with Student Accessibility Services.
+Visiting students should also schedule a half-hour meeting with our office to register and initiate their accommodation letters.

 Brandeis students already registered with Student Accessibility Services should email class name, instructor name, session number, and exam dates to firstname.lastname@example.org.